 Facebook shares its anonymized insight from posts publicized on its platform with UNICEF.
-In particular, this collaborative focuses on collecting information related to the Zika outbreak, particularly monitoring the reactions and social conversations following UNICEF's ad campaign in Brazil.
+This collaborative focuses on collecting information related to the Zika outbreak, particularly on monitoring the reactions and social conversations following UNICEF's ad campaign in Brazil.

 This collaborative between Facebook and UNICEF is part of UNICEF's larger strategy to use big data to better understand public health and development issues.
 By analyzing Facebook trends and status updates, UNICEF hopes to better engage their audience and more effectively communicate public health messages to the public in order to contain outbreaks like Zika.
-A campaign built from the insights provided by Facebook led to 82 percent of individuals reached taking action to protect against Zika, [according to a Devex article](https://www.devex.com/news/how-facebook-statuses-informed-the-zika-response-in-brazil-89290).
+A campaign built from the insights provided by Facebook led to 82 percent of individuals reached taking action to protect against Zika according to a Devex article (https://www.devex.com/news/how-facebook-statuses-informed-the-zika-response-in-brazil-89290).